-If I had my way, I’d have everyone I know start their own blog.
+If I had my way, I’d make everyone I know start their own blog.

 There are way too many ways in which blogging has changed my life, to list in this post.
 No, I am not only talking about making money, although it is pretty great to earn money doing things you love.

 There is just so much more to it.
 Whenever I talk to someone who talks about their hobby or something they’re passionate about, when they talk about things they love, when their eyes light up, I always say: “OMG, you should TOTALLY start a blog!”